 The systematic approach to the MABS services has a significant impact, allowing it to expand from its four original participating bank branches to serving 128 rural bank branches in just five years.

 The MABS Approach has been successful in terms of economic and social impact.
 At first many rural bankers were skeptical and doubted whether microfinance could be a profitable venture.
-However, as the program gained credibility and a few rural banks began to demonstrate the profit potential, many other rural bankers became interested in microfinance and demand for MABS‚ services increased.
+However, as the program gained credibility and a few rural banks began to demonstrate the profit potential, many other rural bankers became interested in microfinance and demand for MABS services increased.

+Economic impact.
 Since the MABS program started four years ago, its participating banks have disbursed over P3.6 billion (roughly $64 million) to more than 120,000 microentrepreneurs.
 As of February 2004, participating banks had 47,222 active loan clients, with a total outstanding loan portfolio of P329 million.
 Micro-deposit balances have increased to P604 million.
 Total micro-depositors served by the participating banks have increased to more than 524,000.
-All 20 of the initial participating bank’s microfinance units in Mindanao were profitable within 12 months of starting their microlending operations.
+All 20 of the initial participating banks microfinance units in Mindanao were profitable within 12 months of starting their microlending operations.

+Social impact.
 In terms of social impact, MABS participating banks predominantly serve female microentrepreneurs (85 percent, compared to 71 percent on average for the Asian MFIs participating in this report).
 In an impact study conducted last year, almost half of all clients reported that their business income had increased over the last 12 months.
-With an average loan balance of participating bank’s microfinance portfolios of only $125 during December 2002, the MABS program has continued to demonstrate that commercial MFIs can serve the rural poor, in terms of both savings and lending, and make a profit in the process.
+With an average loan balance of participating banks microfinance portfolios of only $125 during December 2002, the MABS program has continued to demonstrate that commercial MFIs can serve the rural poor, in terms of both savings and lending, and make a profit in the process.

+Conclusion.
 The MABS program acts as a demonstration model for future international development efforts to address rural poverty.
 By working with local institutions and employing best practices principles, MABS has proven that microfinance can be sustainable while serving the rural poor.
-In fact, MABS participating bank’s profitability has increased interest in microfinance among commercial bankers in the Philippines, attracting more and more financial providers to the microfinance sector.
+In fact, MABS participating banks profitability has increased interest in microfinance among commercial bankers in the Philippines, attracting more and more financial providers to the microfinance sector.
 In other words, having the proper commercial incentives in place is leading to expanded outreach to the poor, thereby serving an important social objective.

 Anita Campion is manager of banking and enterprise development at Chemonics International Inc., and John Owens is the chief of party for the MABS program.